The best sales to shop today: AirPods Max, Our Place, Zojirushi and more | CNN Underscored

 $349 $149 at Walmart

 If you’re working from home, a good office chair is a must-have item, so take advantage of some savings on the Steelcase Series 1, our favorite office chair.
 We gave the Steelcase Series 1 a perfect score in terms of build, ease of assembly and quality of materials, not to mention its lifetime warranty.
-And right now it’s down to $421 — the lowest price we’ve seen since Black Friday — in the neutral Malt colorway.
+And right now it’s down to $433 in the neutral Malt colorway.